samlynndavis/Bodiless-JS-Chris/packages/bodiless-documentation/doc/Development/Guides/DesignElementConcepts.md

 ## 2. Make the Gallery reusable

-If you have components which may appear on more than one page in your site, you can export them from your design system package, and make them "designable" so that they can be easily styled to implement different variations.
+If you have components which may appear on more than one page in your site (or be reused across multiple sites) you can export them from your design system package, and make them "designable" so that they can be easily customized to implement different variations.

 In a Bodiless design system, *components* are usually bare templates which do little or nothing in themselves until one or more *tokens* are applied to them.
 They are often referred to as "clean" components.

-Such a component is always "designable" via the
-[Bodiless Design API](../Architecture/FClasses?id=the-design-api).
+A clean component is always "designable" via the [Bodiless Design API](../Architecture/FClasses?id=the-design-api).
 That is, it exposes an api which allows tokens to be applied to constituent elements within the component.
 This is very similar to the basic